Sp2000/colplus-portal-components/README.md

 This is a small React Component library consisting of

-1. a Tree browser
+1. Tree browser
+2. Taxon search page, table view
-2. a Taxon page
+3. Taxon page